OpenChain-Project/conformance-questionnaire/README.md

 * Commit the changes

 See [creating a pull request](https://help.github.com/articles/creating-a-pull-request/) for additional information.

-If you are an experienced git user or if you do not have write access to the repository, you can create a pull request by forking the repository and making the changes.
-See [creating a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) for help on this approach.

 If you do not have a github account and would like to recommend changes, email the [Openchain Conformance Team](mailto:Openchain-conformance@lists.linuxfoundation.org) with your suggested changes.